school-of-data/r-consortium-proposal/material/ideas/introductory_ideas_2.md

 You stretch your arms, grab a coffee, and off you go!
 First, you have to find the electoral data.
 The ministry of the interior publishes the detailed election data, in xlm format.
 Ugh, Excel doesn't read that easily.

 You also want to align it with a dataset which gives various information about regions, in order to try various analyses.
-The file you use is published by the National Statistics Institute in CSV format and other files are in XLS.
+The file you use is published by the National Statistics Institute in CSV format and other files are in XLSX.
 Excel reads those.
 Good.

-_the idea is to use different data formats, we have to select the final databases, for this example I'm using fictional files_
+(_the idea is to use different data formats, we have to select the final databases, for this example I'm using fictional files_)

-Let's download those 3 files and store them in a folder called `electoral-data`.
+Let's download those 2 files and store them in a folder called `electoral-data`.
-Your must have 3 files in your folder:
+Your must have 2 files in your folder:
-`electoral1.XML`
 `electoral2.cvs`
-`electoral3.xls`
+`electoral3.xlsx`
+And a link for the XML file.

 Now let's try reading in the data:
 1. Open your R editor (e.g. RStudio)